Vutov/Web-Development-Basics-Project/README.md

 Administrators have full access on products, categories, users and their possessions  Done <br />
 Bonus functionalities:
 Managing the cart  Done <br />
-Users can sell products and put them promotions  Not started <br />
+Users can sell products and put them promotions  Done <br />
-Users can make comments on products (review)  Not started <br />
+Users can make comments on products (review)  Done <br />
 Administrators: ban users  Not started <br />
 Administrators: ban IP’s  Not started <br />